onestardao/WFGY/TensionUniverse/BlackHole/Q001_riemann_hypothesis.md

 The classical Riemann Hypothesis says:

-> In the critical strip, all nontrivial zeros of zeta(s) line up on the line with real part equal to `1/2`.
+> In the critical strip, all nontrivial zeros of zeta(s) lie on the line with real part equal to `1/2`.

 Why it matters:

-* The pattern of these zeros controls how primes fluctuate around their average distribution.
+* the pattern of these zeros controls how primes fluctuate around their average distribution,
-* If the zeros are well organized, prime fluctuations are constrained.
+* if the zeros are well organized, prime fluctuations are constrained.

 In the Tension Universe view, we do not claim a proof.
 Instead, we define an effective tension score:

-* One part measures how far the observed zero statistics deviate from a frozen reference baseline.
+* one part measures how far observed zero histograms deviate from a frozen spectral reference,
-* One part measures how far prime related summaries deviate from a frozen reference baseline.
+* one part measures how far prime summary features deviate from a frozen arithmetic reference,
-* Both are combined into a single number `Tension_RH`.
+* both are combined into a single number `Tension_RH` under a frozen encoding tuple.

-The main anti cheat idea is that the reference baselines, weights, coefficients, coupling rule and resolution ladder are frozen before evaluation and audited.
-We do not allow a second pass where someone looks at results and then picks a new baseline that makes tension small.
+The anti cheat idea is simple:

+* references, weights, coupling rule, ladder, arithmetic protocol, and tolerances are frozen before evaluation,
+* the full encoding spec is hashed before evaluation,
+* no post evaluation tuning is admissible.

-Then we compare two kinds of world patterns:
+Then we compare two counterfactual operational patterns:

-* In a RH true world, there should exist a consistent sequence of descriptions at increasing resolution where `Tension_RH` stays in a small, stable band.
-* In a RH false world, under the same frozen admissible encoding class, any consistent sequence eventually shows tension bounded away from zero.
+* World T is the pattern where a declared protocol produces tension that eventually stays below a calibrated band threshold.
+* World F is the pattern where the declared protocol produces tension that eventually stays above a calibrated separator threshold.

 This does not decide RH.
 It does something different and testable:

-* It makes the RH world versus non RH world distinction auditable at the effective layer.
+* it makes the RH like versus non RH like operational distinction auditable at the effective layer,
-* It provides explicit observables and experiments that can falsify bad encodings.
+* it provides explicit observables and experiments that can falsify bad encoding tuples,
-* It defines reusable components for other spectral tension problems.
+* it defines reusable components for other spectral tension problems.

-Q001 is therefore the prototype for spectral tension problems in the Tension Universe framework and a benchmark for encoding a world class open problem without crossing the boundary into deep generative rules.
+Q001 is therefore a prototype for spectral tension problem encodings in TU and a benchmark for encoding an open problem without crossing into deep generative rules.

 ---

 ## Tension Universe effective layer footer

-This page is part of the **WFGY / Tension Universe** S problem collection.
+This page is part of the WFGY / Tension Universe S problem collection.

 ### Scope of claims

-* The goal of this document is to specify an **effective layer encoding** of the named problem.
+* The goal of this document is to specify an effective layer encoding of the named problem.
 * It does not claim to prove or disprove the canonical statement in Section 1.
 * It does not introduce any new theorem beyond what is already established in the cited literature.
 * It should not be cited as evidence that the corresponding open problem has been solved.